tryscer/flock/flock-music.md

 	“Maybe it’s like Carol Burnett on the Ed Sullivan show last year,” says Tim.
 	“Huh?”
 Says Barry.
 	“Her act followed Elvis’s,” says Tim.
 “You could see in her face she *did not* want to be up there on stage.
 So maybe *this* show will be so good, the Seven-Tops wouldn’t want to come on after—”
-	“You kids and your *Elvis*,” says the older cop, still eyeing the sweating bottle of Coke in Eddie’s hand.
-“With him hip-wagging like a *woman.* When I was your age we had real *men* up on stage.
-Frank Sinatra, now he had *star quality*.
-Dean Martin…” He’s taking a departing look at Barry’s Coke and stares at Besame Mucho coming up on stage.
-Some people applaud, but Mucho is there just to shove the upright piano to center stage.
+	“You kids and your *Elvis*,” says the cop, still eyeing the sweating bottle of Coke in Eddie’s hand.
+“Listen carefully, kids.
+I don’t want you white folks dancing here today.
+This is their day.
+And I don’t need any mixin’ going on here.
+Do you all get me?”
+	Besame Mucho is coming up on stage.
+Some people applaud, but Mucho is there just to shove the upright piano to the back of the stage.
 He does it with three fingers.
 The piano makes an awful dragging sound.
-It’s a weird audience warm up, I think, but this is my first show, what do I know, I think.
-	Jimmy is arranging the mic stands on stage, around the piano; then he carries a big upright bass and stands next to it; Eddie walks over towards us, full of purpose.
+	Eddie walks over towards us, full of purpose.
 Then he stops.
-He stands next to Barry, looking around, smiling at the cops.
+He stands next to Barry, looking around, smiling at the cop.
-	When the cops look away, he leans over, very secretive: “hey.
+	When the cop looks away, he leans over, very secretive: “hey.
 Hey, Barry.”
 	“What?”
 	“Don’t — don’t look at me.
 Keep staring at the stage, keep smiling, now that’s a trooper.
 Hey, Barry.
 Hand me that Coke.”
 	“What?”
 	“Shh—“
 	“I’m looking at the stage, I’m looking at the stage.
 Here.”
-	He hands the bottle, hand to the side and face facing forwards, and Eddie grabs in the same pose.
-Then he walks back to the stage.
+	He hands the bottle and Eddie grabs it.
 	“Thanks,” he says.
+	He walks over to the cop.
+“Excuse me, good officer of the law.
+I regret to inform you that right outside this tent, where the long eye of the law cannot reach, some white youths are mixing with black youths, perhaps planning to do mixed dancing.”
+	“Why, this is very serious!”
+Says the cop.
+He hurries outside.
+Eddie winks at us and goes back.
 	“What just happened?”
 Says Barry.
 	Puppy says, without taking her eyes off the stage, “I think he just took your Coke.”